 Meniere's Syndrome may include one or more of the following symptoms, in one or both

 ringing in the ears (tinnitus)

-These symptoms may also be associated with nausea and vomiting.
+These symptoms may also be associated with nausea, vomiting and headache.

 This medicine is available only with a doctor's prescription.

 There is not enough information to recommend using this medicine in children less

 than 18 years of age.